torfsen/barely_json/README.md

 # Installation

-The supported Python versions are 2.7 as well as 3.3 and later.
+The supported Python versions are 3.7 and later.

-As usual it's recommended to use a [virtualenv] to keep things tidy.

     pip install barely_json